About Us: Frequently Asked Questions (FAQs)

 5. Is what I say in S3 confidential?

 What students say to us is generally confidential, though there are situations when limited information would be shared on a need-to-know basis.
-Please read our Confidentiality Statement and specific examples for more information.
+Please read our Privacy Statement for more information.

 6. If I fall behind in my work, or if I fail some of my tests, what are my options?